Writing is the key to thinking and learning for me – even more than reading.

 Reason 1: The degree to which networks like Facebook and Linkedin use push-notifications for no valuable reason is maxed out.

 Using push-notifications to retain users is a desperate method.
 It should be a product feature, not a notification that retains users.
-The only exception I see is E-commerce,
+The only exception I see is E-commerce, in which offer notifications can re-activate users.

 Growth in 2018/2019 means to understand that users are constantly overwhelmed because everyone is fighting for their attention.
 In that sense, every app competes with each other.
 Notifications don't really help to overcome this information overload - they add to it.